andrewmarmion/rntesting/README.md

 This repo is a playground for different testing

 ## Travis
 Currently running Jest tests on Travis.
+Detox Test

 ## CircleCI
 Currently running Jest tests on CircleCI